cwilsonn/qu-pos-coding-challenge/README.md

 - 🌘 **Dark/light theme toggle** — because we all know developers love a good dark mode
 - 🌀 **Staggered list animations** via `@vueuse/motion`
 - 🙊 **Optional punchline hiding** to avoid spoilers while browsing
+- 📝 **Full CRUD support** including create, update, and delete — all with schema-based validation, reactive updates, and modal dialogs powered by `@nuxt/ui`

-These additions were implemented with performance and reusability in mind, using pre-existing composables I’ve authored and generalized for cross-project use.
+These additions were implemented with performance and reusability in mind, using pre-existing composables I've authored and generalized for cross-project use.

 ## Architecture notes